teaghan/FlowNet_PET/README.md

 ### Option 1

-The test sets can be downloaded [here](https://zenodo.org/record/6510089) and the training set can be downloaded [here](https://zenodo.org/record/6510358) (this file is arounnd 50GB and not necessary for the analysis).
+The test sets can be downloaded [here](https://zenodo.org/record/6510089) and the training set can be downloaded [here](https://zenodo.org/record/6510358) (this file is around 50GB and not necessary for the analysis).

 Once downloaded, unzip the files and place each file in the [data directory](./data/).
 For instance, after doing this you should have the file path `FlowNet_PET/data/xcat_frames_test_set.h5`.